Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/keywords/README.md

 ## 44) throws

 throws keyword is used to specify the exceptions which the current method may throw.
-[See more]

 ```java